-Tooth Brushing and Oral Hygiene
+Toothbrushing and Oral Hygiene

-Primary care clinicians can reinforce good oral hygiene by teaching parents and children simple practices.
+Pediatricians can reinforce good oral hygiene by teaching parents and children simple practices.
 Infants should have their mouths cleaned after feedings with a wet soft washcloth.
-Once teeth erupt it is recommended that children have their teeth brushed twice a day.
-For children under the age of 3 (until 3rd birthday) it is appropriate to recommend brushing with a smear (grain of rice amount) of fluoridated toothpaste twice per day.
-Children 3 years of age and older should use a pea-sized amount of fluoridated toothpaste twice a day.
-View the AAP Clinical Report on the use of fluoride in the primary care setting for more information http://pediatrics.aappublications.org/content/early/2014/08/19/peds.2014-1699.
+Once teeth erupt it is recommended that children have their teeth brushed twice a day with fluoride toothpaste.
+The child's teeth should be brushed twice a day as soon as the teeth erupt with a smear or a grain-of-rice-sized amount of fluoridated toothpaste.
+After the third birthday, a pea-sized amount of fluoridated toothpaste should be used.

-Clinical Findings
+Physical Findings